-The way we put elements together in a design determines whether it will work or not.
+The way we put components together in a design determines whether or not it will work.

 We’ve all made recipes and mistakenly did the steps out of order.
-Sometimes we’ve even accidentally omitted an element.
-Much of the time, this spells disaster, and all of our efforts (and cost of ingredients) were a waste.
+Sometimes we’ve even accidentally omitted an ingredient (component).
+Much of the time, this spells disaster, and all of our efforts (and cost of ingredients) are a waste.

 When you start with a design (recipe), it is simply a starting point, but it is an essential starting point.
 This is the essence of the permaculture farm design.

 Once you dive in, you might discover that by skipping a step or combining steps, you could make things more efficient.
-But without a starting design, you’re just winging it, which can lead to wasted time and/or other resources.
+But without a starting design, you’re just winging it, and this can lead to wasted time and/or other resources.

 6 Essential Maps to Draw for the Permaculture Farm Design